 The glasshouse leafhopper is a small sap-feeding insect, that causes pale mottling on the upper leaf surface of a wide range of plants.

-The name suggests they are restricted to the greenhouse but they can also affect house and garden plants.
+The name suggests they are restricted to the greenhouse but in fact they can also affect house and garden plants.

 The leaf mottling is caused by the feeding activities of the adults and nymphs.

-If the infestation is severe, the spots join together, giving the leaves a chlorotic look, meaning the problem is sometimes mistaken for chlorosis.
+If the infestation is severe, the spots join together, giving the leaves a chlorotic look, meaning the problem is sometimes mistaken as chlorosis.

 A sign of nymph activity can be seen when their cast off white skins are found attached to the underside of damaged leaves.

 The nymphs shed their outer skin up to fives times as they grow into adulthood.